-Independent studies have shown problems with teeth can have a lasting impact on children’s school readiness, impair their nutrition, development, and ability to socialise with other children.
+Independent studies have shown that problems with teeth can have a lasting impact on children’s school readiness, impair their nutrition, development, and ability to socialise with other children.
 Poor oral health can also significantly affect confidence and self-esteem, with more than a quarter of teenagers saying they are too embarrassed to smile or laugh due to the condition of their teeth.

-Yasmin Qureshi has called on the government to address deliver a real strategy for oral health, make the new dental contract truly preventive, and invest in NHS dentistry to improve access.
+Yasmin Qureshi has called on the Government to address deliver a real strategy for oral health, make the new dental contract truly preventive, and invest in NHS dentistry to improve access.

 Speaking after a meeting of the All Party Parliamentary Group for Dentistry and Oral Health, Ms. Qureshi said: